muradmuzaffar/Customer-Segmentation/README.md

-# Customer-Segmentation with RFM score and K-Mean algorithm
+# Customer-Segmentation with RFM score and K-Means algorithm